zirujauak/mxyzptlk/README.md

 ### Bugs
 * ~~FLAC audio clicks at the end, which is noticeable at higher volumes and especially annoying when a sound loops.
 Need to investigate the conversion code to see if there's a fix.~~ (Avoiding this by using OGG/Vorbis instead)
+* The `sndfile` build fails to run on Windows.
+Windows is currently an OGG/Vorbis only platform.

 ### Backlog
 * Logging is a mess